Article: The Truth About Cotton: Why 100% Cotton Isn’t the Same as 100% Organic Cotton

 The difference does not stop at the environment or your skin.
 It extends to the people who grow the cotton.

 Conventional cotton farming often involves harsh working conditions, with farmers and labourers exposed daily to chemicals that carry documented health risks.
-In many producing regions, the cost of synthetic inputs has pushed smallholder farmers into cycles of debt.
+In many producing regions, the cost of synthetic inputs has pushed smallholder farmers into cycles of debt from which recovery is genuinely difficult.

 Organic farming, particularly under Fair Trade certification, promotes safer working conditions, fair wages, and practices that preserve the land for future generations.
 When you choose certified organic cotton, you are participating in a supply chain that treats the people within it with the same respect it extends to the environment.

-This is the foundation of The Honest Standard that guides every Texaura product.
+This is the foundation of The Honest Standard that guides every Texaura product — accountability that runs from the seed to the finished piece in your hands.

 How to Identify Genuine Organic Cotton

-Not everything labelled cotton is organic, and not everything labelled organic is certified.
-Here is how to tell the difference:
+Not everything labelled cotton is organic.
+And not everything labelled organic is certified.
+Here is how to tell the difference before you buy:

-• Look for GOTS certification — the Global Organic Textile Standard is the most rigorous and widely recognised certification, covering the full supply chain from farm to finished product
+- Look for GOTS certification — the Global Organic Textile Standard is the most rigorous and widely recognised certification, covering the full supply chain from farm to finished product.
+Verifiable at global-standard.org using the brand's certificate number

-• Check beyond the label — a product that says 100% cotton without any organic certification is almost certainly conventionally grown
+- Check beyond the label — a product that says 100% cotton without any organic certification is almost certainly conventionally grown, regardless of how it is positioned

-• Research the brand's transparency — brands genuinely committed to organic sourcing will be open about their certifications, suppliers, and process.
-Vague sustainability language without verifiable credentials is a warning sign
+- Research the brand's transparency — brands genuinely committed to organic sourcing will be open about their certifications, suppliers, and process.
+Vague sustainability language without verifiable credentials is a reliable warning sign

-• Ask about finishing processes — even organic cotton can be chemically finished after weaving.
-GOTS certification covers processing as well as farming, which is why it is the standard worth looking for
+- Ask about finishing processes — even organic cotton can be chemically finished after weaving.
+GOTS certification covers processing as well as farming, which is why it is the only standard worth looking for

 Cotton Is Still Cotton — But the Difference Is Everything